AJsLearningLab/OOCP/README.md

 # Exit Pass Printer

-This project is an Arduino-based solution to print exit passes for visitors using a thermal printer and a real-time clock module.
-The system prints a pass containing the visitor's name, date, and time of exit, along with a validity period of 10 minutes.
+This project is an Arduino-based solution to print exit passes for students using a thermal printer and a real-time clock module.
+The system prints a pass containing the teacher's name, date, and time of exit, along with a validity period of 10 minutes.

 ## Features